mihirkk23/nfl_predictor/README.md

 ## Performance Analysis (Week 13 Results)

 We benchmarked V3 against its predecessors (V1, V2) and top ESPN/NFL analysts during Week 13.
-The results were surprising: while V2 had a "hot hand" regarding raw wins, **V3 demonstrated superior mathematical stability.**
+The results were surprising: while V3 should have been the dominant choice throughout, **V2 was the most successful AI Model in all regards this week.**

 ### 1. The "Battle of the AIs" (Sensitivity Analysis: V1 vs. V2 vs. V3)
 We compared how the three model generations handled error thresholds (0-26 average spread+differential points).